By Promod Puri

 The autonomous, independent and credible status of the democratic establishments has been defaced and undermined.

 The seventy-three years of the solid foundation of Indian democracy after the Independence in 1947 suddenly became fragile in just four years of the BJP rule.

 It has been almost a Machiavellian leadership of Prime Minister Narendra Modi assisted and ideologically maneuvered by his trusted and crafty lieutenant Amit Shah.

 To cash out the desired outcomes, crony appointments have been made.
 Suitability and competence criteria along with academic and professional credentials have been secondary or trivial in this politically-infused drafting.

 Examples being in the choice of supreme court judges, the governorship of states, Reserve Bank governorship, university vice chancellorships, Election Commission chief, Chief of the Indian Army and film censure board.
 Recently, a bureaucrat with only a masters’ degree in history got the Reserve Bank governorship position.

 As far as the constitution of the country is concerned, it carries only ceremonial value.
-Seeking direction from the prime minister rather than the constitution is the loyalty which is supreme under the BJP regime.
+Seeking direction from the prime minister rather than the constitution is the loyalty that is supreme under the BJP regime.

 Most media, with due respect for some fearless and vigorous journalism, are the cheerleaders who are spun to report, misreport or ignore the news.
 Rather false news and biased views are manufactured in the party’s publicity machinery and delivered thru paid press and social media.
-Also, are tasked an army of loyal soldiers (known as Bhagats) for country-wide and world-wide spread of the fake commodity.
+Also, they are tasked with an army of loyal soldiers (known as Bhagats) for country-wide and world-wide spread of the fake commodity.

 Cracking down on free speech, threats, murders of writers, dissident lawyers, and judges constitute the new and dreadful feeling of the current political climate in the country.